xled/xled-docs/docs/rest_api.rst

 Gets the current brightness level.

 * For devices with firmware family "D" since version 2.3.5.
-* For devices with firmware family "F" not available in version 2.2.1.
+* For devices with firmware family "F" since 2.4.2.
 * For devices with firmware family "G" since version 2.4.21.

 HTTP request